f-dx/Awesome-Targeted-Individuals/README.md

 # Awesome Targeted Individuals [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 ## Save humanity project

 <!-- subtitle -->

+All truth passes through three phases.
+First, it is ridiculed.
+Secondly it is violently opposed.
+Third, it is accepted as being self evident.
+Arthur Schopenhauer

 An Awesome collection of resources for Targeted Individuals.
 Who are Targeted Individuals?
 In a nutshell those are victims of new version of [Zersetzung](https://en.wikipedia.org/wiki/Zersetzung) program - global rude violations of human rights at planetary scale using high-tech weapons.